 International Business Machines Stock Performance

-On a scale of 0 to 100, International Business holds a performance score of 13.
-The company retains a Market Volatility (i.e., Beta) of 1.13, which attests to a somewhat significant risk relative to the market.
-International Business returns are very sensitive to returns on the market.
-As the market goes up or down, International Business is expected to follow.
-Although it is vital to follow International Business current price history, it is good to be conservative about what you can do with the information regarding equity current price movements.
-Please utilizes International Business expected short fall, and the relationship between the value at risk and daily balance of power to make a quick decision on whether International Business Machines current trending patterns will revert.
+On a scale of 0 to 100, International Business holds a performance score of 12.
+The company retains a Market Volatility (i.e., Beta) of 1.55, which attests to a somewhat significant risk relative to the market.
+As the market goes up, the company is expected to outperform it.
+However, if the market returns are negative, International Business will likely underperform.
+Please check International Business' expected short fall, and the relationship between the value at risk and daily balance of power , to make a quick decision on whether International Business' current trending patterns will revert.

 Risk-Adjusted Performance